New Google Update: FRED

 So what is going on here?

 Given the large amount of chatter from the black hat regions in the SEO community, evidence suggests that these recent changes are further responses by Google to ever-evolving attempts at spam and what they consider “disingenuous” online marketing tactics.
 The consensus many experts have come to is that the FRED update mostly targets sites with ad-focused content that prioritize revenue above helping the users of their site and helping search in general.
+If you’ve performed local seo, national seo, or ecommerce seo in the past you’ll want to read on.

 Who exactly is effected by FRED?